-When executing a jump instruction, conditional skip execution, loading PCL register, subroutine call or return from subroutine, initial reset, internal interrupt, external interrupt or return from interrupts, the PC manipulates the program transfer by loading the address corresponding to each instruction.
+When executing a jump instruction, conditional skip execution, loading PCL register, subroutine call, initial reset, internal interrupt, external interrupt or return from subroutine, the PC manipulates the program transfer by loading the address corresponding to each instruction.

 The conditional skip is activated by instructions.
 Once the condition is met, the next instruction, fetched during the current instruction execution, is discarded and a dummy cycle replaces it to get the proper instruction.
-Otherwise proceed to the next instruction.
+Otherwise proceed with the next instruction.

-The lower byte of the program counter (PCL) is a readable and writeable register (06H).
+The lower byte of the program counter (PCL) is a readable and writable register (06H).
 Moving data into the PCL performs a short jump.
-The destination will be within the current program ROM page.
+The destination will be within 256 locations.